 It’s a good deal.

-Unfortunately the other travelers crossing were not as lucky as paid double the visa price and spent the remainder of their patience negotiating a fair taxi price.
+Unfortunately the other travellers crossing were not as lucky as paid double the visa price and spent the remainder of their patience negotiating a fair taxi price.

-3) Termini Station – find the yellow validation machine.
+3) Termini Station – find the yellow validation machine

 My mother says I could fall into a bucket of poo and come out smelling like roses.
 What she means is that I’m incredibly lucky.

 I arrived solo in Rome and went to Termini station to buy a one-way second class to Florence for $30.

-There was a look of shock on the woman’s face and with flailing arm motions she summoned me to come with her.
+There was a look of shock on the woman’s face.
+And with flailing arm motions she summoned me to come with her.
 I wasn’t sure what was happening, thought she trying to scam me and followed her with hesitation.

-That was until we found the yellow validation machine that she was looking for and what I needed to find as well.
+That was until we found the yellow validation machine that she was looking for.
+And what I needed to find as well.

-For some reason, no one tells you that you have to get your ticket stamped before boarding the train, otherwise it’s useless.
-That crazy Italian woman just saved me a hefty penalty.
+For some reason, no one tells you that you have to get your ticket stamped before boarding the train.
+Otherwise the ticket useless.

 Apparently they didn’t either.